 The principle of the donation basket is to have a place to gather the things you don’t need anymore and want to donate, instead of just moving piles around.

-Also, if it’s by a door or in another easy accessible place, it’s a visual reminder that you need to take that junk out ASAP.
+Also, if it’s by a door or in another easily accessible place, it’s a visual reminder that you need to take that junk out ASAP.

 Day 4 – Table linens